 Doctors and nurses must monitor the mother’s and baby’s health closely during labor and delivery.
 Many things can go wrong without any warning during the process of giving birth.
+However, doctors also have a duty to monitor for signs of fetal distress throughout a woman’s pregnancy.
+Numerous conditions can complicate pregnancy and put the unborn baby at risk.
+Failing to monitor the baby and the mother at all stages of pregnancy, delivery, and childbirth can result in birth injuries or death of the baby and the mother.

 Common Signs of Fetal Distress

 Health care providers have a duty to monitor for signs of fetal distress.
 At the first sign of distress, doctors and nurses must take immediate action to prevent injury or death to the unborn baby or the mother.
+Some common signs of fetal distress include, but are not limited to:- A sudden stop or a significant decrease in the baby’s movement

 - Unusually low or high fetal heart rates